neglected Histories of arkansas contest

 - The short lists in each category will be announced mid-February.

 - The winning manuscripts will be judged by H.K.
-Hummel, and the winning art and/or photography will be judged by Dr. Todd Herman, and will be published Fall 2018.
+Hummel, and the winning art and/or photography will be judged by Dr. Todd Herman, and will be published as a nationally distributed book by Fall 2018.

 - Email questions to etaliapressbooks at gmail dot com, with the subject line “Neglected Histories of Arkansas Contest.”
 If the $10 reading fee presents a substantial financial hardship and is the only thing keeping you from submitting your work, please reach out to us via email and request a waiver of the fee.